GameBear64/ThunderDB/Readme.md

 ---
 #### .sub(number)
-Subtracts number from target property.
+Subtracts a number from target property.

 **Example:**
 ```js